junxit/us-congress-bills-115/bill.md

 ---
 legis-num: S. 1311
 congress: 115th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1311

-> To provide assistance in abolishing human trafficking in the United States.
+That the bill from the Senate (S. 1311) entitled “An Act to provide assistance in abolishing human trafficking in the United States.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title; table of contents